O3Labs/o3-dapi/packages/eth/docs/source/includes/_apiMethods.md

 }
 ```

-Returns the current price per gas in wei.
+Returns integer of the current balance in wei.

 #### Parameters